Add or Edit a Source Using One of the Available Connectors

 - Salesforce Source

 - Web Source

 Add or Edit a Dropbox (Personal) Source

-When you have the required privileges, you can add the content of your individual Dropbox account to your Coveo organization.
-Coveo Cloud indexes your Dropbox files to make them searchable only by you, the source creator.
-Your Dropbox (personal) source starts a refresh every 15 minutes to index Dropbox file changes (additions, modifications, or deletions).
+Members of the Administrators and Content Managers built-in groups can add the content of an individual Dropbox account to a Coveo Cloud organization.
+Coveo Cloud indexes your Dropbox files to make them searchable only by the source creator.
+A Dropbox (personal) source starts a refresh every hour to index Dropbox file changes (additions, modifications, or deletions).

 When you create the source, you authorize the Coveo organization to read your Dropbox account using OAuth 2.0, a protocol that authorizes access without giving your password.

 Source Features Summary